isabella232/release-notes.pt-BR/current.md

 * **Experience Manager as a Cloud Service**

-   Novos recursos no Experience Manager as a Cloud Service:
+   Novos recursos no Experience Manager as a Cloud Service.

+   >[!NOTE]
+   >
+   >A versão de recurso do Experience Manager as a Cloud Service June está disponível.
+Para experimentar os novos recursos, verifique se você está no mínimo no Experience Manager 2021.6.5561.

    * **Adobe Experience Manager as a Cloud Service Foundation**